microsoft/react-native-code-push/README.md

         protected void onCreate(Bundle savedInstanceState) {
             ...
             // 3.
 Initialize CodePush with your deployment key and an instance of your MainActivity.
-            // You can also set the deployment key in code by assigning the key to the `[CodePushConfig current].deploymentKey` property.*
             CodePush codePush = new CodePush("d73bf5d8-4fbd-4e55-a837-accd328a21ba", this);
             ...
             mReactInstanceManager = ReactInstanceManager.builder()